Between Ideal and Performance

 - € 75,00 EXCL.
 VAT RETAIL PRICE

 - ISBN: 978-2-503-59922-9

 - ISBN: 978-2-503-59923-6

 *How to pre-order?

-The contributions of this volume aim to shed light on a variety of performances and manifestations of Roman identity — not only by studying sources in which the self or individual is the primary focus, but also by considering case studies of specific elements associated with Roman identity.
+The contributions gathered in this volume aim to shed light on a variety of performances and manifestations of Roman identity—not only by studying sources in which the self or the individual is the primary focus, but also by considering case studies of specific elements associated with Roman identity.

 L. Roig Lanzillotta is a Full Professor in New Testament and Early Christian Studies at the University of Groningen.